WHAT IS ECZEMA

 Whatever you put on your skin, ask yourself, would you eat it?
 Things you put on your skin get absorbed into you bloodstream, just as if you had eaten whatever it is.

-From a nutritional standpoint, if baby is bottle fed, you may have tried broken down hydrolyzed cow's milk protein formulas, however know that some studies show that using this type of formula is NOT better for preventing eczema and allergic conditions.
+Diet: If baby is bottle fed, you may have tried broken down hydrolyzed cow's milk protein formulas, however know that some studies show that using this type of formula is NOT better for preventing eczema and allergic conditions.
 If your infant already has a cow’s milk allergy that you know about, extensively hydrolyzed formula might be helpful, but using this type of formula isn’t going to help prevent eczema and allergy symptoms from happening in the first place.
 Soy is an alternative, but soy can also trigger eczema and allergy symptoms.
 Alternative options are protein hydrolysate formulas, which are made for babies that can’t tolerate soy or milk.
 These formulas are hypoallergenic, and contain all the essential nutrients baby needs, and they are easy to digest.

-Food allergies/food sensitivities and eczema go hand in hand for many people.
+Food sensitivities and eczema go hand in hand for many people.
 Lactating mothers with infants at high risk of developing eczema should avoid common food triggers such as peanuts and tree nuts, and should consider eliminating eggs, cow’s milk, and fish from their diets.
 Therefore, for infants that are breastfed, step one is for mom to remove common trigger foods from her diet including: